 Several Hacker News commenters express enthusiasm for the project, praising its simplicity and the clear documentation.
 Some discuss potential improvements, like adding features such as obstacle avoidance or autonomous driving using a camera.
 Others share their own experiences with similar projects, mentioning alternative chassis options or different microcontrollers.
 A few users suggest using a more robust communication protocol than UDP, highlighting potential issues with range and reliability.
 The overall sentiment is positive, with many commenters appreciating the project's educational value and potential for fun.

-The Hacker News post titled "Espargos: ESP32-based WiFi sensing array" has generated several comments discussing the project and its potential applications.
+The Hacker News post "ESP32 WiFi Superstitions" has generated several comments discussing the author's experiences and offering additional insights into ESP32 WiFi behavior.